 - Children’s Cultural Festival - April 25 - 30

 - "Week of Joy" traditional arts festival - April 30 - May 7

-- First day of summer - first Thursday after April 18th
+- The first day of summer - first Thursday after April 18th

-- Northern Light: Check out our Northern Lights guide for your best chance of seeing these wonders
+- Northern Lights: Check out our Northern Lights guide for your best chance of seeing these wonders

 - Glacier tours: Snæfellsjökull is popular